Key takeaways

 Financial statements

-Lenders look at multiple financial statements to evaluate your business’s overall financial situation.
+Lenders request multiple financial documents to review your business’s overall financial health.
 They use these statements to predict whether your business has the ability to repay the loan and to determine the loan amount you qualify for.

 Have these financial documents on hand when you apply: